03. Prepare your National Society for anticipatory action

 Government authorities & external stakeholders

-As the national society is an auxiliary to the government, it is important that FbF aligns with national and sub-national level DRM strategies and plans.
-Government focal points and other external stakeholders should be sensitized about FbF and involved in the process from the beginning to foster alliances.
+As the National Society is an auxiliary to the government, it is important that its activities in anticipatory action align with national and sub-national level DRM strategies and plans.
+Government focal points and other external stakeholders should therefore be sensitized about anticipatory action and involved in the process from the beginning to foster alliances.
 See chapter 2 for information on how and when to engage these stakeholders.

 Step 6: Assess existing capacities, strategies and plans

-• Describe how the National Society has operative and administrative capacity to implement the EAPs.
+• Describe how the National Society has operative and administrative capacity to implement the s/EAPs.

-• If the NS does not have experience in these areas, indicate the steps taken to improve its capacity in the respective sector to implement the EAP effectively and efficiently.
+• If the National Society does not have experience in these areas, indicate the steps taken to improve its capacity in the respective sector to implement the s/EAP effectively and efficiently.

-• Scoping study: Those national societies that have conducted a scoping study might already have an overview of operational and institutional capacities that enable FbF and EAP implementation.
+• Scoping study: Those National Societies that have conducted a scoping study might already have an overview of operational and institutional capacities that enable anticipatory action.

-• Preparedness for effective response (PER process): Using PER can also show where FbF can contribute to improving the overall capacity of your National Society and provide a baseline capacity assessment against which to measure capacity strengthening down the line even if you do not conduct a full PER assessment.
-More complete guidance on the various ways to integrate PER and FbF planning is available here.
-PER processes (including all types of assessments: self-assessment, simulations, operational or post-operational) offer a step-by-step approach to identifying and prioritising areas that require attention and resources to ensure that the National Society is effective, efficient and timely.
+• Preparedness for Effective Response (PER process): Using PER can also show where anticipatory action can contribute to improving the overall capacity of your National Society and provide a baseline capacity assessment against which to measure capacity strengthening down the line even if you do not conduct a full PER assessment.
+More complete guidance on the various ways to integrate PER and anticipatory action is available in the toolbox.
+PER processes (including all types of assessments: self-assessment, simulations, operational or post-operational) offer a step-by-step approach to identifying and prioritizing areas that require attention and resources to ensure that the National Society is effective, efficient and timely.
 A number of National Red Cross Red Crescent Societies are at various stages of the PER cycle.
-For an overview of the national societies and their status, visit the GO Platform.
+For an overview of the National Societies and their status, visit the GO Platform.
 For more information on building capacities from the beginning and throughout the process see Chapter 11 .

 • Internal review: If you either have already a good overview of your capacities, you can also decide to use that or do a lighter internal review process through workshops and working sessions.